-If you do appoint an advisor or accountant to complete the accounts on your behalf, you must tell HMRC as soon as possible.
-However, you still have a legal responsibility as the director to ensure your accountant is given accurate records and that he/she files accounts and tax returns by the statutory deadlines.
+If you do appoint a tax advisor or an accountant to complete annual accounts and tax returns on your behalf, you must tell HMRC as soon as possible.
+However, as the director of the company, you still ultimately responsible.
+Therefore, you must ensure that your accountant is given accurate records and that they file accounts and tax returns by the statutory deadlines.

 When are limited company accounts audited?